64bit/async-openai/async-openai/MIDDLEWARE.md

 With the `byot` feature, generated `*_byot` methods keep the same minimal trait bounds with or without middleware.
 JSON request bodies are serialized before they enter the replayable middleware request factory; multipart request bodies use the client-level replay bounds required by form handling.

-## Error Handling

-`OpenAIError::Boxed` is available only when the `middleware` feature is enabled.

-Custom middleware services installed with `Client::with_http_service` may use any error type that implements `Into<OpenAIError>`.
-This lets middleware preserve structured errors when it has a dedicated `OpenAIError` conversion.

-Tower's `BoxError` converts into `OpenAIError::Boxed`, which is useful for generic tower layers whose concrete error type is erased.
-Callers can still downcast the boxed error when they know the original error type.